什么是自闭症?

 - 处理认知信息。

-Individuals on the spectrum may develop skills in a way that is different from those that are not autistic.
+Autistic people may develop skills in a way that is different from those that are not autistic.
 This can include the order in which skills are developed, the extent to which skills develop, and how skills develop.
 Skill development again, will vary significantly from individual to individual.

 What are the characteristics of autism?